 This rule applies only if you are upgrading, adding, or simply fixing anything connected to the electrical installations in your home.
 If your home adhered to the building codes of the time, you most likely don’t have to make any changes to your existing installations.

 Furthermore, even if having something like a GFCI outlet isn’t a legal requirement, installing it, either way, won’t do any harm.
 Quite the opposite, it will ensure your safety.
-This especially applies to areas prone to water leaks or splashing and areas with high moisture levels.
+This especially applies to areas with high moisture levels that are prone to water leaks or splashing.